AbdelrahmanKK/Equalizer-music-simulation/README.md

 - The user can see the song histogram while running the signal .
 - **signal equalizer where the user can reduce/null/increase the contribution of any of the instruments in the song or music file.**
--For each instrument, there is a slider that represent the gain of this specific instrument in the output volume. the user can move it up or down to increase or decrease the weight of this instrument without affecting the other instruments.
+- For each instrument, there is a slider that represent the gain of this specific instrument in the output volume. the user can move it up or down to increase or decrease the weight of this instrument without affecting the other instruments.
 This should reflect on the played sound, and the displayed histogram.

--In a separate tab in the application,there is a simulation program of the output of three musical instruments, Piano, drums and guitar.
+- In a separate tab in the application,there is a simulation program of the output of three musical instruments, Piano, drums and guitar.

 ## Getting Started